MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-system.md

 ---
-title: "Working with the File System"
+title: "Working with the File System in Xamarin.iOS"
-description: "Xamarin.iOS can use the same System.IO classes to work with files and directories in iOS that you would use in any .NET application.
-However, despite the familiar classes and methods, iOS implements some restrictions on the files that can be created or accessed and also provides special features for certain directories.
-This article outlines these restrictions and features, and demonstrates how file access works in a Xamarin.iOS application." ms.prod: xamarin ms.assetid: 37DF2F38-901E-8F8E-269A-5EE0CCD28C08 ms.technology: xamarin-ios
+description: "This document describes how to work with the file system in Xamarin.iOS.
+It discusses directories, reading files, XML and JSON serialization, the application sandbox, sharing files through iTunes, and more." ms.prod: xamarin ms.assetid: 37DF2F38-901E-8F8E-269A-5EE0CCD28C08 ms.technology: xamarin-ios